Head and neck cancer: Squamous-cell carcinoma

 Squamous-cell carcinoma is a cancer of the squamous cell, a kind of epithelial cell found in both the skin and mucous membranes.
 It accounts for over 90% of all head and neck cancers, including more than 90% of throat cancer.
 Squamous cell carcinoma is most likely to appear in males over 40 years of age with a history of heavy alcohol use coupled with smoking.

-All squamous cell carcinomas arising from the oropharynx, and all neck node metastases of unknown primary should undergo testing for HPV status.
+All squamous cell carcinomas arising from the oropharynx, and all neck nodes metastases of unknown primary should undergo testing for HPV status.
 This is essential to adequately stage the tumour and adequately plan treatment.
-Due to the different biology of HPV positive and negative cancers, differentiating HPV status is also important for ongoing research to determine the best treatments.
+Due to the different biology of HPV positive and HPV-negative cancers, differentiating HPV status is also important for ongoing research to determine the best treatments.

-Nasopharyngeal carcinomas, or neck node metastases possibly arising from the nasopharynx will also be tested for Ebstein Barr virus.
+Nasopharyngeal carcinomas, or neck node metastases possibly arising from the nasopharynx, will also be tested for Epstein-Barr virus.

 The tumor marker Cyfra 21-1 may be useful in diagnosing squamous cell carcinoma of the head and neck (SCCHN).